How the Reserve Bank releases information

 Live-streams of media conferences

-A replay of the media conference, and a highlights video, are uploaded to the Bank’s YouTube channel within a few hours of the media conference finishing.
+A replay of the media conference is uploaded to the Bank’s YouTube channel within 24 hours of the media conference finishing.

 The Bank does not host media conferences for Official Cash Rate announcements.